vmleon/learning-library/analytics-library/sailgp/ml/ml.md

    ![pic1](images/register-ml-model.png)

-8. Now select the model starting with SVMG.
+8. Now select the model starting with `SVMG`.
 Check that it has the same name that you created earlier.
 Then press "Register".

    ![pic1](images/register3.png)